George Nanchoff

-George Nanchoff (born 1954 in Resen, Yugoslavia (SR Macedonia)) is a retired Yugoslavian-American soccer player.
+George Nanchoff (born 1954) is an American retired soccer player.
 He spent three seasons in the North American Soccer League and seven seasons in the Major Indoor Soccer League.
-He also earned ten caps, scoring one goal, with the U.S. national team between 1979 and 1980.
+Born in Yugoslavia and raised in the United States, he also earned ten caps, scoring one goal, with the U.S. national team between 1979 and 1980.

 Youth and college

 In 1969, Nanchoff emigrated with his family from Yugoslavia, he was fifteen years old.
 His family settled in Akron, Ohio, United States, where he attended Central-Hower High School.
 After high school, he attended the University of Akron where he played as a forward on the men's soccer team from 1973 to 1976.
 He led the team in scoring his first three seasons, but lost out to his brother Louis in 1976.
 That year, both George and Louis earned first team All American.
 George also had garnered first team honors in 1975.
 He finished his four-year career with the Zips second on the team's career scoring list with fifty-six goals and thirty-two assists.
 The University of Akron inducted George into the school's Athletic Hall of Fame in 1986.
 In 1987, Summit County inducted Louis into its Sports Hall of Fame.